urho3d/urho3d/Readme.txt

 process is largely the same as for the Linux Desktop build process described above.

 To cross-compile, the MinGW tool-chain (compiler, linker and w32api) needs to be installed on the system.
 You will also need the DirectX header files, those can be downloaded and installed from the following packet: http://www.libsdl.org/extras/win32/common/directx-devel.tar.gz.

 For activating the MinGW tool-chain, and to allow it to find the correct compiler, the MINGW_PREFIX environment variable needs to be set when running cmake_gcc.sh.
 This variable should be set to the prefix of the compiler name.
 So, if for example your MinGW compiler is named i686-pc-mingw32-gcc, the MINGW_PREFIX should read i686-pc.
+Most likely you also need to set MINGW_ROOT environment variable to point to your mingw32 system root.

 Running cmake_gcc.sh with the MINGW_PREFIX environment variable set, produces an additional mingw-Build directory.
 Go to this directory and execute make to start the build process.
-When the build is complete, the Windows executables can be found in the Bin output directory.
+When the build is complete, the Windows executables can be found in the mingw-Bin output directory.

 Desktop 64bit build